Trauma doesn't live in the past.

 - Apply co-regulation strategies for parents—breathing, grounding, rhythm, and repair

-- Translate neuroscience into everyday language parents can understand and use
+- Translate neuroscience into everyday language that parents can understand and use

 - Partner with families without blame, building systems of safety across home, school, and community